rendi-api/ffmpeg-cheatsheet/README.md

   - If you're interested in a specific command - copy it into the LLM and chat with the LLM to alter this command according to your specific needs
   - You should find all the explanations you require for all the commands within this document and the references it provides.
 Still, you can always copy a command into the chat interface and have the LLM elaborate.

-- You can use the FFmpeg commands below within [Rendi - FFmpeg API](https://rendi.dev?utm_source=cheatsheet)

 As [someone on reddit said](https://www.reddit.com/r/ffmpeg/comments/1kdvimj/comment/mqf5dcz):

 > "I know it burns a tree every time you ask gpt a question, but it beats slogging through 10 year old answers on stackexchange"